JimDesu/basis-lang/spec.md

 The mechanism resolves at compile time.
 The provision-chain reading of the no-non-local-state principle (§1.4) treats implicit context parameters as a *syntactic* convenience — the value must actually exist in the caller's lexical scope to be eligible, so the implicit's resolution does not enable access to state that was not already accessible.
 The implicit list is not a way to reach ambient state; it is a way to thread accessible state through call chains without writing the parameter at every call site.

 All three parameter modes are admitted in the implicit list.
-Implicit-list internal grammar — whether commas are required, how the slash binds against indentation, how the implicit list interacts with the `-> name` clause — is OQ-20, forwarded to the typechecker-implementation thread; the spec admits the form and forwards the syntactic detail.
+Three rules govern the slash-list's internal grammar:

+- **Commas are required.** Implicit parameters in the slash-list are separated by commas, exactly as in the regular parameter list.
+Whitespace alone is not a separator.
+- **The `/` does not introduce a new indentation grouping level.** The slash is a separator within the signature, not the head of a nested block.
+A signature that wraps across lines does so under the signature's ordinary continuation context; the `/` does not change the indentation discipline.
+- **The result designator (§3.7) may not name an implicit context parameter.** The `-> name` clause selects from regular parameters and receivers only.
+Implicit parameters are caller-injected context, not output channels; designating one as the expression-position result would conflate context resolution with productive output.

 ### 3.7 The `-> name` Result Designator